-- Bake for 25 minutes or until tops are golden and centers are firm.
+- Bake for 25 minutes or until the tops are golden and the centers are firm.
 Remove from the oven, but do not turn off the oven.

 - Return to the oven to continue baking for 8-9 minutes.
 Turn slices over; bake for 8-9 minutes more.
 Cookies will be slightly soft in the center with crisp edges.
 As the cookies cool, they become crunchy.
 Transfer to a wire rack to cool completely before dipping in chocolate.

-- Place chocolate in shallow microwave safe bowl and melt in 15 second increments, stirring after each increment until completely melted and smooth.
+- Place chocolate in a shallow microwave-safe bowl and melt in 15-second increments, stirring after each increment until completely melted and smooth.

-- Dip bottom half of cookies into melted chocolate, letting excess drip back into bowl.
-Place cookies flat on a parchment lined baking sheet and immediately sprinkle with chopped almonds.
-Allow the chocolate to set completely at room temperature (about 45 min) before storing in airtight container.
+- Dip the bottom half of the cookies into melted chocolate, letting excess to drip back into the bowl.
+Place cookies flat on a parchment-lined baking sheet and immediately sprinkle them with chopped almonds.
+Allow the chocolate to set completely at room temperature, about 45 minutes, before storing in an airtight container.